jamietre/ImageMapster/README.md

-###**ImageMapster:** A Jquery Plugin to make image maps useful.
+# ImageMapster: A jQuery Plugin to make image maps useful

 ImageMapster activates the areas in HTML imagemaps so you can highlight and select them.
 It has lots of other features for manual control, tooltips, resizing, and more.
 It is designed to be compatible with every common platform, and is tested with Internet Explorer 6-10, Firefox 3.0+, Safari, Opera, and Chrome.
 It works on mobile devices and doesn't use Flash.

-### Release Information
+## Release Information

-See the [change log](https://github.com/jamietre/ImageMapster/blob/master/CHANGELOG.md) for details on the current release.
+See the [change log](https://github.com/jamietre/ImageMapster/blob/master/CHANGELOG.md) for details on the release history and roadmap.

-Read the [release notes](http://blog.outsharked.com/2012/06/imagemapster-125-released.html) for 1.2.5, the last significant update.
+Read the [release notes](http://blog.outsharked.com/2012/06/imagemapster-125-released.html) for 1.2.5, the last significant feature update.

-### Find out More
+## Find out More

 There are lots of examples and documentation on the [ImageMapster web site.](http://www.outsharked.com/imagemapster)

-You can find the [source code on GitHub.](https://github.com/jamietre/ImageMapster) If you have a problem, please file a bug report there!
+You can find the [source code on GitHub.](https://github.com/jamietre/ImageMapster).
+If you have a problem, please file a bug report there!

 <b>Questions?</b>